25, Parisian. CV

-I study Chemical Physics at ESPCI in Paris.
+I have been graduated in Chemical Physics from ESPCI in Paris.
 As championed by its former director, Nobel laureate Pierre-Gilles de Gennes, this Grande École distinctively educates its students about science at the crossroads of physics and chemistry, on both theoretical and practical levels.

 I feel perfectly in line with its education paradigm: